yishn/Cookbook/breakfast/crepes.md

     - Remove the pan from heat
     - At an angle, add `1/4 cup` of the batter into the pan
     - Swivel pan to distribute batter evenly
-    - Put pan on the heat and wait for 5 min
+    - Put pan on the heat and wait until batter turns solid and slightly separates from the pan
     - Flip
     - Cook for another 3 min
     - Remove crêpe from pan